 Valuing the Settlement

 The settlement that you are entitled to will depend on the factors that caused the accident.
-Working with an attorney, like a truck accident lawyer Phoenix AZ relies on, will be helpful as they can look over the details of your specific case.
+Working with an attorney will be helpful as they can look over the details of your specific case.
 They will be able to determine a value for the compensation you are entitled to.
 Your attorney will factor the following when valuing the settlement:

 - Restrictions around insurance coverage.